 Magnesium Muscle Body Spray

-The Magnesium Muscle Body Spray is mainly concerned with helping you recover from tiredness and fatigue.
+The Magnesium Muscle Body Spray has been specially formulated to help you recover from tiredness and fatigue.
 It supports muscle functions, aids in electrolyte balance, and backs you up through strenuous exercise.

 The Muscle spray contains magnesium chloride hexahydrate, lemon oil, arnica and capsicum.